-The establishment of one of Denmark's largest ATES (aquifer thermal energy storage) energy systems to-date played a significant role in helping Copenhagen Airport achieve carbon-neutral status in 2019.
+The establishment of one of Denmark's largest ATES (aquifer thermal energy storage) energy systems played a significant role in helping Copenhagen Airport achieve carbon-neutral status in 2019.

 Five pairs of underground wells reach limestone layers containing large amounts of groundwater.
 The water is pumped up and passes through a heat exchanger which is connected to the airport's cooling system.
 Here, the cold groundwater is cooled to 18°C, while the groundwater becomes heated by the process to the same temperature.
 The cooling process runs during the summer months and is reversed come Autumn.